I Don’t Drink Coffee, I Take Tea My Dear, But Which Tea?

 After reading this article, just like Uncle Iroh from Avatar: The Last Airbender knows everything about tea, you too will know everything about the 4 most commonly consumed blended tea varieties.

 As Sting says in his song, “I don’t drink coffee, I take tea, my dear.”
 But with so many options—from black to hibiscus—how do you know which tea to choose for your health?
 There are hundreds, even thousands, of different types of tea in the world.
 Of course, it’s not possible to talk about all of them in a single article.
-So, I chose the 4 most commonly consumed blended teas.
-Rest assured, after reading this article, just like Uncle Iroh from Avatar: The Last Airbender knows everything about tea, you too will know everything about the 4 most commonly consumed blended tea varieties.
+So, I chose the four most commonly consumed blended teas.
+Rest assured, after reading this article, just like Uncle Iroh from Avatar: The Last Airbender, you too will know everything about the four most commonly consumed blended tea varieties.

 4. Jasmine Tea